 The EPOS GTW 270 Hybrid are comfortable.
 They sit in your ear without causing too much discomfort and don't have an especially deep fit.
 Using the controls on the left bud also doesn't force it any deeper into your ear canal, which is good.
 That said, they're a bit bulky for true wireless headphones, and they stick out of your ears a little.

 The EPOS GTW 270 Hybrid have a limited control scheme.
 All functions are controlled via a physical button on the left bud.
 One click pauses and plays media as well as answers and ends calls.
 Two clicks skips a track forward and three clicks skips media backward.
 A two-second hold turns on your phone's voice assistant.
 The button itself offers good physical feedback, but using just the right bud corresponds to a total lack of controls.
 There's also no onboard volume control.
+If you're looking for gaming earbuds, check out the Logitech G333, which are wired gaming headphones that offer in-line volume control.

 Like most in-ears, the EPOS GTW 270 are very breathable.
 Your ears should be able to breathe freely while wearing them, and you shouldn't sweat any more than usual.